Download the Root CA Certificate

 https://<device_hostname>:8015

-2. Click the secure icon next to the URL.
+2. Select the Not secure icon next to the URL field.

-Task 3 - Import the Root Certificate into Your Browser
+Task 3 - Import the Root Certificate into The Browser

-Import the downloaded root certificate into your browser using one of the following tasks based on your browser type.
+Import the downloaded root certificate into the browser using one of the following tasks based on the browser type.

 Firefox